romoney5/angry-birds-love2d/README.md

-Angry Birds on LOVE2D
+Angry Birds on LÖVE

-To download, head to the Releases tab on the right and download the latest .love file.
+To download, head to the Actions tab, go to the latest build, and download preferably the love.zip file.
+Then extract it.

 Make sure you have LOVE installed.
 After that, you can simply double-click the .love file to play.